krother/bash_tutorial/acknowledgements.md

 ## License

-This tutorial is published under the Creative Commons Attribution License 3.0
+This tutorial is published under the Creative Commons Attribution Share-alike License 3.0